athom031/athom031.github.io/_posts/2020-06-11-Krazy-Kitchen.md

 <img src="{{ site.url }}/assets/Files/KrazyKitchen/level2.png"/> <br/>

 #### Level 2
 In our second level we open tasks up to the players’ discretion.
 Through the small window in the cabinets, players can switch sides.
 It is important to note that ingredients are on top and the cutting board is on the bottom.
 This level involves a lot of transferring ingredients back and forth to complete a recipe.
 So although now a player can individually complete recipes, working together will still allow the most efficient system.
 <br/><br/>

 <img src="{{ site.url }}/assets/Files/KrazyKitchen/level3.png"/> <br/>

 #### Level 3
 This level can prove to be the most frustrating without communication.
 Players can be clogged up in this claustrophobic environment and cannot rely on cabinet island transfers unlike before.
-The suggested gameplay for this level is to keep movement constant among teammates in a same circular direction.
-If players were to move clockwise, there will be no traffic congestion.
+The suggested gameplay for this level is to keep movement constant among teammates in the same circular direction.
+If players were to move clockwise, there would be no traffic congestion.
 <br/><br/>

 <img src="{{ site.url }}/assets/Files/KrazyKitchen/level4.png"/> <br/>